-Earlier this year, Gartner predicted that worldwide IT spending will rise to $3.7 trillion in 2018 - which is the highest increase in more than a decade.
+Earlier this year, Gartner predicted that worldwide IT spending will rise to $3.7 trillion in 2018 - the highest increase in more than a decade.
 When you think about digital transformation, though, which areas of your business come to mind?

 Digital transformation is more than one story